ElektraInitiative/libelektra/benchmarks/README.md

 This directory is for benchmarking.

 Instead of collecting all statistics in a single file, commits are used per benchmark.

 So to do a benchmark you first write the code and go to a specific commit of Elektra.
 Then you can run a benchmark.
-Afterwards you commit all information you have collected.
+Afterward you commit all information you have collected.

 This has the advantage that it is reproducible.
 Everyone can go anytime back to the benchmark commits and run the same benchmarks again.

 For running benchmarks you can use on Unix: